 - Raw Calendar ID: [email protected]"

-Schedule recording for an upcoming meeting:
+Schedule recording for a meeting:

-Get a meeting transcript:
+Get transcript:

 "Get the transcript from my team meeting with bot ID abc-123"